Shiplap and Shells

 May garden and birdhouse

-Even though the May cottage garden looks different from what I have expected, it still is such a joy to be out here getting some much-needed garden therapy.
+Even though the May cottage garden looks different from what I expected, it still is such a joy to be out here getting some much-needed garden therapy.

 May garden